-What is BlueCAD Express
+What is BlueCAD

-BlueCAD Express is a CAD (Computer Aided Design) product for the operating systems Windows 95, 98, ME, Windows NT, Windows 2000.and Windows XP BlueCAD Express applies to professional and non-professional use, the program was made for both sudents and professionals who need a simple, but powerful drawing tool; therefore it is not necessary to have experience to use CAD tools.
-A fundamental characteristic of BlueCAD Express is the easy use that enables brief learning time and an immediate individual productivity.
+BlueCAD is a CAD (Computer Aided Design) product for the operating systems Windows 95, 98, Me, Windows NT, Windows 2000 and Windows XP.
+BlueCAD applies to a professional and non-professional use, therefore it is not necessary to have experience to use CAD tools.

+A fundamental characteristic of BlueCAD is the easy use that enables brief learning time and an immediate individual productivity.
 This characteristic is due to a simple and accurate graphic interface and operative methods integrated with the standards of the operating system.
-The extensive use of drag&drop, the presence of contextual commands, the customizing options of the work environment, and a complete on-line assistance are all characteristics that make the use of BlueCAD Express simple and intuitive.
+The extensive use of drag&drop, the presence of contextual commands, the customizing options of the work environment, and a complete on-line assistance are all characteristics that make the use of BlueCAD simple and intuitive.

-BlueCAD Express supplies the drawing tools necessary for professional use.
-BlueCAD Express allows one to create, modify, transform, and manage a complete set of geometrical objects without having limitations on the number of graphic entities usable in a drawing.
-Last not least BlueCAD Express is fully compatible with AutoCAD drawing formats DWG and DXF.
+BlueCAD supplies the drawing tools necessary for professional use.
+BlueCAD allows one to create, modify, transform, and manage a complete set of geometrical objects without having limitations on the number of graphic entities usable in a drawing.
+Last not least BlueCAD is fully compatible with AutoCAD drawing formats DWG and DXF.

-The BlueCAD Express Package
+The BlueCAD Package